 No there are no guarantees, you need to be able to demonstrate that work has been carried out according to your community action plan, that key milestones have been met and that there has been the appropriate acquittal of funds from the earlier grant round.

 There will be approximately 220 LDATs funded over the next four years and these will be distributed proportionately according to population across Australia.
-Only 40 grants will be made in 2016/17.
+Up to 40 grants will be made in 2016/17.

 A community action plan is a plan that includes: